Around 11% of children up to the age of 18 and 2% of adults over 18 worldwide might fall within the definitions of ADHD.

 In this article we will look at the common symptoms and causes of ADHD as well as what do do if you think your child may have Attention Deficit Hyperactivity Disorder.

 There is a lot of stigma and judgement surrounding ADHD.
-Often people think that ADHD is a ‘made up’ disorder, so that children who are badly behaved can be labelled with a condition, instead of being seen as behaving badly.
-However, this is not the case, ADHD is classed as a mental illness, or a behavioural condition.
+Often people think that it is is a ‘made up’ disorder, so that children who are badly behaved can be labelled with a condition, instead of being seen as behaving badly.
+However, this is not the case, is is classed as a mental illness, or a behavioural condition.

 Conditions that can be mistaken for ADHD